 There are certain risks presented by breast pumps that are reused by different mothers if they are not properly cleaned and sterilized.
 These risks include the transmission of infectious diseases FDA believes that the proper cleaning and sterilization of breast pumps requires the removal of any fluid that has entered the pumping mechanism itself.
 If proper sterilization of the breast pump cannot be achieved, FDA recommends that it not be used by different mothers.--FDA

 Single-User Pumps are simply not meant to be passed along.
-With open systems like the Medela Pump in Style Advanced and new milk collection kids will not solve the problem.
+With open systems like the Medela Pump in Style Advanced and First Years Breastflow Memory Double, new milk collection kits will not solve the problem.
 Over time, an open system pump is more likely than not to have breast milk and mold breach inside the motor which can not be cleaned or disinfected properly.
 On the other hand, closed system pumps like the Spectra S1 do not have these issues if a new collection kit is used.
 However, they are manufactured as single-use as motor life can only last so long.
 More about this below.

 On the other hand, Multi-User Pumps can be used by more than one pumping mama if they are cleaned and cared for properly.
 Thus, if someone chooses to make the costly investment of buying one like the Medela Symphony at a price tag of around $1500 or higher, these can be passed along if they have been cared for well.